8-week brick training plan

 The process of combining two disciplines is known as a brick session, which, put simply, means you layer one discipline on top of another, in the same way you would layer one brick on top of another to build a house.

-The objective of this workout, as I mentioned, is to layer one exercise on top of another, which helps to increase the physiological demand of the training and produce greater results.
-Improved triathlon performance will come about after an athlete stresses their energy systems to adapt to an increasing workload, and any form of brick workout is a great way of doing this.
+The objective of brick workouts is to layer one exercise on top of another.
+This helps to increase the physiological demand of the training and produce greater results.
+Improved triathlon performance will come about after an athlete stresses their energy systems to adapt to an increasing workload.
+Any form of brick workout is a great way of doing this.

 A misconception of brick training is that it should only be introduced in the latter stages of preparation for a race – this is not true.
 Introduce sessions at any time in the training phase as long as the intensity and duration of the sessions are appropriate.